-Section 229.
-Moving Picture Shows and Airdomes-Moving picture shows and airdomes will be taken to mean all buildings, rooms or inclosures hereafter erected or altered, or now used for the operation of moving picture machines with films or stereopticons with slides, adopted and used to project upon a screen or other surface, pictorial representations of any character which the public are admitted to view, upon payment of admission fee or otherwise, which buildings, rooms or inclosure have no stage, stage scenery or stage appurtenances except as herein described, and in which buildings, rooms or inclosure no spectacular, vaudeville, burlesque, dramatic, operatic or other theatrical performance is given.
+SECTION 229.
+MOVING PICTURE SHOWS AND AIRDOMES.-Moving picture shows and airdomes will be taken to mean all buildings, rooms or inclosures hereafter erected or altered, or now used for the operation of moving picture machines with films of stereopticons with slides, adapted and used to project upon a screen or other surface, pictorial representations of any character which the public are admitted to view, upon payment of admission fee or otherwise, which buildings, rooms or inclosure have no stage, stage scenery or stage appurtenances except as herein described, and in which buildings, rooms or inclosure no spectacular, vandeville, burlesque, dramatic, operatic or other theatrical performance is given.

-Section 230.
-Rooms for Moving Picture Shows-(a) All rooms or buildings, which have heretofore been erected for the use in the operation of or which may hereafter be erected for or used in the operation of moving picture machines shall be inspected and approved by the Commissioner of Buildings before the same shall be so used. (b) Every room used for such purpose shall be on the ground floor of such building and shall front on a public thoroughfare and in no case shall there be a means of communication in said room to any other room or building, nor shall any other business be operated or connected in such room.
+SECTION 230.
+ROOMS FOR MOVING PICTURE SHOWS .- (a) All rooms or buildings, which have heretofore been erected for the use in the operation of or which may hereafter be erected for or used in the operation of moving picture machines shall be inspected and approved by the Commissioner of Buildings before the same shall be so used. (b) Every room used for such purpose shall be on the ground floor of such building and shall front on a public thoroughfare and in no case shall there be a means of communication in said room to any other room or buildng, nor shall any other business be operated in or connected with such room.

-Section 231.
-Walls-(a) All exterior walls enclosing said room shall be of some incombustible material of thickness as required by in Section 65 of this code. (b) The entire floor of the auditorium, fover and the exits to the street shall be constructed of fire-proof material throughout or if joist construction is used in such floor, the space between such joists must be filled to the depth of at least four inches with fireproof material.
+SECTION 231.
+WALLS.-(a) All exterior walls inclosing said room shall be of some incombustible material of thickness as required in Section 65 of this code. (b) The entire floor of the auditorium, foyer and the exits to the street shall be constructed of fireproof material throughout or if joist construction is used in such floor, the space between such joists must be filled to the depth of at least four (4) inches with fireproof material.

-Section 232.
-Exits-(a) Every room used for such purpose shall have at least one exit for every three hundred seating capacity or fraction thereof, in addition to the front or main entrance, which exit shall open direct into a street, alley or courtyard, free from obstruction, with direct access therefrom to a public highway. (b) The doorways to the main entrance to such room shall not be less than five feet in width and all additional doorways shall not be less than three feet in width. (c) All doors must open outward and shall not be locked while the room is open to the public, or if locked, the fastenings must be such as to readily yield to pressure from within, without the use of a key or similar instrument. (d) Each exit shall be clearly indicated on the inside thereof by an illuminated red sign with the word EXIT thereof in plain English letters, not less than eight inches in height.
+SECTION 232.
+EXITS.-(a) Every room used for such purpose shall have at least one (1) exit for every three hundred (300) seating capacity or fraction thereof, in additon to the front or main entrance, which exit shall open direct into a street, alley or courtyard, free from obstruction, with direct access therefrom to a public highway. (b) The doorways to the main entrance to such room shall not be less than five (5) feet in width and all additional doorways shall not be less than three (3) feet in width. (c) All doors must open outward and shall not be locked while the room is open to the public, or if locked, the fastenings must be such as to readily yield to pressure from within, without the use of a key or similar instrument. (d) Each exit shall be clearly indicated on the inside thereof by an illuminated red sign with the word EXIT thereon in plain English letters, not less than eight (8) inches in height.

-Section 233.
-Aisles-No aisle shall be less than three feet in width and all aisles shall be kept free of camp stools, chairs or other obstruction and no person shall be allowed to stand in or occupy any of the aisles excepting the space in the rear of the last row of seats.
+SECTION 233.
+AISLES.-No aisle shall be less than three (3) feet in width and all aisles shall be kept free of camp stools, chairs or other obstruction and no person shall be allowed to stand in or occupy any of the aisles excepting the space in the rear of the last row of seats.

 Section 234.
-Seats-(a) All seats shall not be less than thirty-one (31) inches from back to back and not less than eighteen (18) inches in width from center to center of the arm and shall be firmly secured to the floor and no seat shall have more than six seats between it and the aisle. (b) No camp chairs or stools shall be used in said room.
+SEATS.-(a) All seats shall not be less than thirtyone (31) inches from back to back and not less than eighteen (18) inches in width from center to center of the arm and shall be firmly secured to the floor and no seat shall have more than six (6) seats between it and the aisle. (b) No camp chairs or stools shall be used in said room.